 • Communicating and engaging with customers to ensure they can make effective, timely and properly informed decisions about financial products and services and can take responsibility for their actions and decisions.

-• Monitoring and regular reviewing of outcomes that their customers are experiencing in practice and take action to address any risks to good customer outcome.
+• Monitoring and regular reviewing of outcomes that their customers are experiencing in practice and take action to address any risks to good customer outcomes

 Impact to the Industry

-Doing so, clients and advisers are enabled to talk about their #financialgoals in relation to their #investments.
+In doing so, clients and advisers are enabled to talk about their financial goals in relation to their investments.

 UK consumer duty